codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 -->

 ## Shared Configuration Repo structure
-Below is a representation of the structure of the repository with the shared configuration.
+Below is a representation of the structure of the repository with the shared configuration in the GitOps Runtime designated as the Configuration Runtime.
 See a [sample repo](https://github.com/codefresh-contrib/example-shared-config-repo){:target="\_blank"}.

 ```